-Bendigo Health is committed to working in partnership with consumers, patients, families and carers, to continue to improve our care and services.
-Joining with us as a consumer representative gives you the opportunity to provide your feedback, share your ideas, suggestions and knowledge, and participate in a variety of ways.
+Bendigo Health is committed to working in partnership with consumers; patients families and carers, to continue to improve our care and services.

+Joining with us as a consumer representative gives you the opportunity to provide your feedback, share your ideas, suggestions and knowledge and participate in a variety of ways:
-Committees, Reference Groups, Workshops, forums or focus groups: Be a member of a group (board, advisory committee, reference group or project group) that meets regularly.

-Workshops, forums or focus groups: Participate in a short-term group to provide a consumer perspective on specific aspects of care and treatment.

-Literacy Review Groups: Review information and provide feedback on content, ease of reading, clarity and appropriateness.
-This could include brochures, fact sheets and website information.

-Quality Improvement: Take part in quality improvement projects.
-Review data, processes and assist to develop improvement strategies.

-Education: Talk to staff to share your experiences which can increase staff knowledge, skills and practice improvements.
+Committees, Reference Groups A member of a group (Committee, Board, advisory committee, reference group or project group) that meets regularly Workshops, forums or focus groups Short-term groups to provided a consumer perspective on specific aspects of care and treatment Literacy Review Group Reviewing information and providing feedback on content, ease of reading, clarity and appropriateness - an informal, off-site process.
+This includes brochures, fact sheets, and website information Quality Improvement Taking part in quality improvement projects.
+Reviewing data and processes and assisting to develop improvement strategies.
+Education Talk with us and share your experiences and thoughts to: Increase staff knowledge and skills Assist with developing improvement